AbhishekBalegundi/HotelManagementByJavaSwing/README.md

 2. Open the project in your preferred Java IDE.

-3. Configure the MySQL database connection in the `dbconfig.properties` file.
+3. Configure the MySQL database connection.

 4. Run the application from your IDE.